hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Properties.md

 ![](img/Properties/8.png)

-The page opens with the *Property Sets* page selected and you can use the following options (highlighted above):
+The page opens with the *Property Sets* tab selected and you can use the following options (highlighted above):

  * *Add* - Add a new Property Set.
  * ![](/img/icons/editicon.png) - Edit Property Set.
  * ![](/img/icons/deleteicon.png) - Delete Property Set.

-Click the *Properties* tab where you can use the same options to manage your Properties.
+Select the *Properties* tab where you can use the same options to manage your Properties.

 ## Creating Properties